tinygrad/tinygrad/docs/developer/viz.md

 ![viz_1](viz_1.png)

-After a sequence of graph rewrites, the graph is functionally equivalent but specialized to how GPUs render code.
+After a sequence of graph rewrites, the graph specializes to how GPUs render code.

 See how we're still adding `a` and `b`, but this time using pointers, and <a href="https://registry.khronos.org/OpenCL/sdk/3.0/docs/man/html/get_group_id.html" target="_blank">OpenCL's `SPECIAL` lidx0</a>.